HOME

 wrote little until the early 1860's; then wrote prolifically for

-the rest of her life (1,775 poems in all); the years of the Civil
+the rest of her life (around 1,789 poems); the years of the Civil

 War were her most productive period (800 poems); collected her